40net-cloud/xpert2023_aws_networking_demystified/docs/lab1.md

 ![Flow Diagram](../images/flow_diagram.png)

 ## Things to try
-- traffic is allowed on port 8080 and 8090 on both ec2 instances (wwwdemo2 and and wwwdemo3)
+- Traffic is allowed on port 8080 and 8090 on both EC2 instances (wwwdemo2 and and wwwdemo3)
-- checkout the routing
+- Check the routing
-- check egress connectivity (ex. `curl https://www.fortinet.com`)
+- Check egress connectivity (ex. `curl https://www.fortinet.com`)

-## Deploy fortigatecnf
+## Deploy FortigateCNF
 In the next part of the LAB, we'll setup FortigateCNF to inspect traffic in between both subnets.

 <br>